christophstrasen/pz-reactivex/README.md

 - **Mod ID:** `reactivex`
 - **Display name:** `reactivex [42]`

+## Scope

+This repo is a **packaging wrapper**: it turns `lua-reactivex` into a Project Zomboid Build 42 mod (`reactivex [42]`).

+- For ReactiveX library docs and implementation, see upstream: https://github.com/christophstrasen/lua-reactivex
+- For DREAM suite overview and cross-module examples, start at DREAM (meta-mod): https://github.com/christophstrasen/pz-dream

 ## Local development

 One-off deploy to your local Workshop wrapper folder (default):